-Since 2006 when the last edition of the Statistical Disgest was published, the division has updated the Digest to the recent published edition of 2007-2014.
+Since 2006 when the last edition of the Statistical Digest was published, the division has updated the Digest to the recently published edition of 2007-2014.
 Work is already at an advanced stage to publish the 2015-2017 edition.

 The goals for the next three years

-Between 2018 and 2021, the division aimed at achieving the following goals:
+Between 2018 and 2021, the division aimed to achieve the following goals:

 - Conduct the 2018 Sierra Leone Demographic and Health Survey and publish a report;

-- Purchase hand held devices like tables or smart phones for data capture
+- Purchase hand-held devices like tablets or smartphones for data capture

-- Train staff in the use of CSPro, SPSS, STATA and other analytical softwares to capture and analyse survey data;
+- Train staff in the use of CSPro, SPSS, STATA and other analytical software to capture and analyse survey data;

 - Ensure sustainable internet connectivity and electricity supply;